The purpose of this essential guide to royal palaces is to give you an idea of interesting places to visit AROUND Saint Petersburg.

 The splendid Menshikov Palace by its magnificence exceeded even the Royal Grand Palace in Peterhof.
 The luxury rooms were decorated with marble and gold.
 The eastern gallery of the palace housed a real “eastern wonder” — the Turkish hammam, which Peter the Great himself visited from time to time.

-Except for Grand Menshikov Palace, Oranienbaum museums complex includes Palace of Peter III, Chinese Palace, Sliding hill Pavilion, Stone Hall Pavilion and other museums.
+Except for Grand Menshikov Palace, Oranienbaum museums complex includes the Palace of Peter III, Chinese Palace, Sliding hill Pavilion, Stone Hall Pavilion and other museums.

 The Palace ensemble of Oranienbaum and the city center are UNESCO World Heritage Sites.